 Can dogs eat chocolate?

-Not only should dogs avoid eating chocolate because it contains milk, but chocolate also contains theobromine, a highly toxic ingredient which is found in cocoa.
+Not only should dogs avoid eating chocolate because it contains milk, but chocolate also contains theobromine, a highly toxic ingredient that is found in cocoa.
 Dark chocolate is highly concentrated in cocoa, therefore just a small amount is extremely harmful to dogs.

 If ingested, chocolate can cause vomiting and diarrhoea, and in severe circumstances, liver failure.
 While milk and white chocolate contain less cocoa, you should avoid feeding this to your dog as it can make them very unwell.